Sawo-Community/Sawo-Docs/Template-for-Guides/Submission-Guide.md

 ![Creating a Pull Request](https://github.com/Sawo-Community/Sawo-Docs/blob/main/images/SAWO%20Fork5.png)

 Once you have given a proper title and description of the PR, again click on "Create Pull Request".
 This will officially create a Pull Request for the Sawo-Docs repository.
 You can now check your PR at the Pull Request section of the main repository.

+# Naming and Describing a PR

+Give an appropiate title of the Pull Request which will resonate with your technical documentation.
+After naming, give a brief and proper description of the technical documentation which will help our team of reviewers and maintainers to understand and review the document in a quick manner.